Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Conclusion

 We further demonstrated that the final momentum state transfer efficiency can be inferred from real-space observables such as the intra-site width of the condensate, which serves as a sensitive probe of spectral purity under non-adiabatic loading and release conditions.
 A variational model provided quantitative agreement with the full Gross–Pitaevskii dynamics during the loading and acceleration stages, and we highlighted the role of interactions in modulating the breathing dynamics.

 The framework developed here offers both diagnostic and predictive power for optimizing coherent transport protocols in optical lattices.
 These findings are directly applicable to quantum sensing platforms where timing constraints limit the use of traditional adiabatic protocols.
 The identification of “magic times”, at which spectral purity is maximized despite rapid loading and release dynamics, demonstrates that the usual trade-off between speed and monochromaticity can be circumvented.
 This opens a practical route toward the rapid generation of coherent matter-wave sources ideally suited for compact and time-sensitive interferometric architectures without complex control protocols.
+From a practical standpoint, the relevant timescales remain accessible to standard experimental control systems.
+The breathing period scales as $T_{\text{br}} \propto 1/\sqrt{V_0}$, and for typical $^{87}$Rb experiments in the tight-binding regime, it lies in the range of 5 to 10 $\mu$s depending on laser intensity.
+Crucially, sub-microsecond timing precision is not required: since magic times correspond to extrema of the breathing oscillation, the system is inherently robust to small timing variations near these optimal points.
+Moreover, the condition for high spectral purity is satisfied over a finite time window around each magic time, rather than at a single precise instant, as the relevant criterion is that the final wave packet be sufficiently broad in real space (and hence narrow in momentum space) to suppress sideband populations.
+Additional flexibility is provided by the loading duration $t_L$, which controls the amplitude of breathing oscillations and can be adjusted to further relax timing constraints when needed.

+An important aspect not addressed in this work is the interferometric phase accumulated during the transport sequence.
+For applications in precision atom interferometry, understanding how this phase depends on ramp profiles, lattice depth, and the choice of magic times would require additional investigations.
+Recent theoretical frameworks have been developed to accurately describe phase accumulation in Bloch-oscillation-enhanced atom interferometry \cite{Fitzek_2024}, while experimental techniques have been demonstrated to characterize these phases \cite{Rahman_2024}.
+Furthermore, optimal control techniques have recently shown promising results for Bragg-based interferometry in theoretical studies, including robust high-efficiency beam splitters \cite{RuiLi_2024}, high-contrast interferometers \cite{RuiLi_2025}, and diffraction-phase-free schemes \cite{Lahuerta_2025}, suggesting that similar approaches could be extended to Bloch oscillation sequences.
+Extending the present analysis to include a systematic study of the phase behavior at magic times, building on these recent advances, represents a natural direction for future work.

+Furthermore, while the present study focuses on Bose-Einstein condensates, our results suggest that the magic-time mechanism should extend to thermal atomic clouds.
+Indeed, we have demonstrated that the protocol works in two limiting cases: interacting condensates (via the Gross-Pitaevskii equation) and non-interacting atoms (via the Schrödinger equation).
+Breathing oscillations in thermal clouds have been experimentally observed \cite{Lobser_2015} and can be described by generalized scaling equations that continuously interpolate between these two validated limits \cite{DGO_2002, Pedri_2003}.
+Since the magic-time phenomenon relies on synchronization with breathing dynamics, and since breathing modes persist across this entire range of interaction strengths, we expect the mechanism to remain operative in the intermediate thermal regime, with oscillation periods that depend on the ratio of thermal to mean-field energy \cite{DGO_2002, Pedri_2003}.

 Beyond its practical implications for atom interferometry, state preparation, and quantum metrology, this approach provides a foundation for exploring more complex regimes involving disorder, strong interactions, or higher dimensionality.
 The interplay between transport, non-adiabatic excitation and momentum transfer in these systems presents rich physics that can be investigated with the framework established here.
 Our work thus provides both an immediately implementable protocol for current quantum sensing applications and a robust platform for fundamental studies of non-equilibrium quantum dynamics.